randyli2007/randyli2007.github.io/README.md

 [images](3dprinter.md)

 ### FIRST Tech Challenge Robot 2025-2026
-Competition robot designed to launch balls into a goal and intake balls off of the ground [images](decode.md)
+Competition robot designed to launch balls into a goal and intake balls off of the ground (lead mechanical engineer) [images](decode.md)